R4M-0/Flappy_Bird_Java/README.md

 - Improve graphics with smoother animations

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the[MIT License](https://github.com/R4M-0/Flappy_Bird_Java/blob/master/LICENSE).

 ## Acknowledgments
 Inspired by the original Flappy Bird game developed by Dong Nguyen.